 - Reconciling codecs used for communication between users in GSM-R system and MCPTT system.

+- Handling of the fact that there is no PTT indication available on the GSM-R side to drive the behaviour of multi talker control on the MCPTT side.

+- Handling of the fact that GSM-R has an explicit procedure to terminate a group call by an authorized user, whereas in MCPTT a group call is terminated by the MCPTT server based on criteria.

+- Determine how to handle the different call related timers on both systems, like for example inactivity timers.

 5.16.3 Key issue 16-3 - Private call between an MCPTT user and a GSM-R mobile station or controller

 There are differences between the private call mechanism in MCPTT system and private call mechanism in GSM-R system considering aspects including user identity, codec, floor control and protocol, etc.